Are Quick House Sale Scams Rising?

 As a homeowner, you have rights designed to shield you from scams:

-Redress Options
+Redress Options for Victims of Fraud

 If you've been affected by house sale fraud, consider these redress methods:

-For comprehensive support, the Citizens Advice Bureau is a valuable resource that provides guidance on tackling these issues.
+• Citizens Advice Bureau: The Citizens Advice Bureau is a valuable resource that provides guidance on tackling these issues.

 When you're considering a fast sale of your property, knowing who you can trust is essential.
 Not all quick house sale companies are equal—some are genuine, while others may be looking to take advantage of your situation.
 So, how do you spot the difference?